GoRealEurope/hello-world/README.md

 # hello-world
-This is a test repository for David
+This is a test repository for David.
   David is learning more about how github works